Yeshi341/Student_Alcohol_Consumption/Readme.md

 **Authors** Lhamu Tsering and Eon Slemp

 ## Overview and Objectives
-This purpose of this analysis is to generate insight into factors predictive of teenage alcohol abuse for the New York City Department of Education.
+The purpose of this analysis is to generate insight into factors predictive of teenage alcohol abuse for the New York City Department of Education.
 Adolescence is a critical time of neurological development.
 During adolescence the brain is fitting itself to the environment to support behaviors that, ideally promote long term thriving.
 Patterns of behavior established before the age of 20 will often persist for the life of the person.
-The stimulus alcohol, like all addictive substances, causes an increase in neurotransmitters associated with reward seeking behavior.
+The stimulus alcohol, like all addictive substances, causes a kind of hijacking of the behavioral machinery critical to a good life.
 Alcohol is the most widely used intoxicant by teenagers and adults.
-Alcohol abuse effects the physical and behavioral health.
-This analysis will inform policy in ways that can convert to improved life outcomes for individuals served by the Department of Education.
+This analysis will inform policy in ways that can convert to improved life outcomes for individuals served by the New York City Department of Education.

 ## Optimizing outcomes for New York City Students
 ---